 Financial Aid Breakdown 2014-2015

-76% of full-time first-time undergraduates receiving any financial aid
+72% of full-time, first-time undergraduates awarded any financial aid

-$5,962 Average amount of federal state local or institutional grant aid received
+$5,845 Average amount of federal, state, local, or institutional grant aid awarded

-$10,626 Average amount of student loan aid received by full-time first-time undergraduates
+$11,650 Average amount of student loan aid awarded to full-time, first-time undergraduates

 There are a variety of options that help make a great value more affordable.
 The College offers financial aid, awarded annually, based on financial need, academic achievement and available funds.
 A limited number of merit-based scholarships, as well as a private student loan program are available for enrolled students, without regard to need or creditworthiness.
 In addition, students may receive outside scholarships and state grant aid while attending; however, in keeping with a long held philosophy of independence, Grove City College does not accept any direct or indirect assistance or funding from the Federal Government.
 A family’s financial standing will not affect an admission decision.